man-group/dtale/README.md

 ![](https://raw.githubusercontent.com/aschonfeld/dtale-media/master/images/analysis/value_counts_ordinal.PNG
 )

+**Word Value Count** you can analyze string data by splitting each record by spaces to see the counts of each word.
+This chart has all the same functions available as "Value Counts".
+In addition, you can select multiple "Cleaner" functions to be applied to your column before building word values.
+These functions will perform operations like removing punctuation, removing numeric character & normalizing accent characters.

 **Category (Category Breakdown)** when viewing float columns you can also see them broken down by a categorical column (string, date, int, etc...).
 This means that when you select a category column this will then display the frequency of each category in a line as well as bars based on the float column you're analyzing grouped by that category and computed by your aggregation (default: mean).

+**Geolocation** when your data contains latitude & longitude then you can view the coverage in a plotly scattergeo map.
+In order to have access this chart your dataframe must have at least one of each of these types of columns:
+* "lat" must be contained within the lower-cased version of the column name and values be between -90 & 90
+* "lon" must be contained within the lower-cased version of the column name and values be between -180 & 180

 ### Hotkeys